 In 2014, India became the 1st country to legally mandate that companies having net worth of rupees five hundred crore or more, or turnover of rupees one thousand crore or more or a net profit of rupees five crore or more during any financial year shall spend 2% of its average net profit on Corporate Social Responsibility (CSR).
 The definition of net profit will be as per provisions of section 198 of the Companies Act.

-Sustainability does not run parallel to business goals.
+Sustainable strategy does not run parallel to business goals.
 They are woven together and move together.
 Instilling a sense of purpose in your organization can help attract a motivated, skilled workforce that strives to achieve business goals.
 Making your company an organization that does good in the world, rather than just a place that provides a salary, can be a competitive advantage for better business.
 This would be good example of sustainable strategy.

-Sustainable strategies do not require organizations to sacrifice business goals, profits or new initiatives.
+Sustainable strategy do not require organizations to sacrifice business goals, profits or new initiatives.
 On the other hand, strategies with ESG deeply imbibed within are more respected and stand a chance to do much better.
 Millennials are conscious of the importance of ESG and are willing to pay more for products that are manufactured by organizations with good corporate governance and empathy for society.
 Gaining market share and increasing revenues then becomes a by-product of the respect commanded in the market.
 So before preparing sustainable strategy every company should know its importance.